random-guy1285/bezierascii/README.md

 # bezierascii
-Crappy bezier drawer with a ascii output
+Crappy bezier curve drawer with an ascii output.
+May or may not try to improve in the future.